dsummersl/intmux/README.md

 within a tmux session.
 Supports connections to SSH hosts, local docker and docker-compose.

+For each matching host intmux will create a new pane (up to `--tmux-panes` per window) and set the tmux synchronize-panes options (pass --tmux-no-sync to turn this off), and run a shell (configurable via `--command`, `--script` or other switches specific to the connection method).

+You can intmux inside a tmux session (creates a new session within it) or out.

 **SSH**

-By default intmux will open up to six hosts in a new tmux session.
-For example, the following command creates a new tmux session with two windows (one ssh'd to host1, another to user@host2):
+The following command creates a new tmux session with one window with two panes (one ssh'd to host1, another to user@host2):

     intmux ssh host1 user@host2

+    # Connect to hosts listed in inputfile.txt
     intmux -i inputfile.txt ssh

-One could use the `--sync` option to enable tmux's 'synchronized-panes' setting:
+    # Connect to hosts, with a separate window for each host
+    intmux --tmux-panes 1 ssh host1 user@host2

+    # Connect and tail the syslogs:
+    intmux --command 'sudo tail -f /var/log/syslog' ssh host1 user@host2

+    # Run a script (copies local script to remote host, and executes it)
-    intmux --sync ssh host1 host2 host3
+    intmux --script ./local_script.sh ssh host1 user@host2

 **Docker**